Sagittarius Season Is Here So Let's Get The Party Started

-To most, it's just the end of fall, but those in the know understand that it is a magical moment where people come together, share laughs and toast the good times.
-Sagittarius season is when we are wrapping up our autumnal visions and heading into winter (which commences during the winter solstice on December 21).
-Besides using our fiery energy to organize our closets and pantries, Sagittarius season has a rep for being a party monster.
+To most, it's just the end of autumn, but those in the know understand that it is a magical moment where people come together, share laughs and toast the good times.
+Sagittarius season is when we are wrapping up our autumnal visions and heading into winter (which commences during the winter solstice on 21st December).
+Besides using our fiery energy to organise our wardrobes and cupboards, Sagittarius season has a rep for being a party monster.
 The upcoming weeks are full of fun and positive energy and we’ll want to indulge.
 And why shouldn’t we (responsibly)?
 Living between the energies of Scorpio and Capricorn means Sagittarius represents a refreshing break from the laborious tasks set by both signs.
 Sagittarius chooses to ignore the rules and will start by creating their own.
 Those who oppose Sagittarius’ desire for freedom will miss out on hanging out with the GOAT of hosts and the divine leader of celebrations.

 AdvertisementADVERTISEMENT